-This is a seminar series with compulsory attendance for all clinical students in programs except graduate specialty Oral Pathology & Oral Medicine students.
-Two or three residents from different specialty programs will be assigned to work in groups to choose and present in a formal one-hour seminar.
-The topics should be multidisciplinary and evidence-based and relate to current clinical issues in the specialty fields.
-The topics will serve to keep students and interested staff abreast of current treatment philosophy in specialties other than their own.
+This is a seminar series with compulsory attendance for all graduate clinical students (except those in Oral Pathology & Oral Medicine specialty).
+Groups comprising two or three residents from different specialty programs are assigned to work together to present formal one-hour seminars.
+Topics of presentation should be multidisciplinary, related to current clinical issues in the individual specialty fields, evidenced-based, and serve to keep attendees abreast of current treatment philosophy in specialties other than their own.
+Credit for the course is based on a required minimum number of attendance.
+For those assigned to present, in addition to meeting attendance requirements, credit is based on the seminar presentation and submission of a written report of the case presentation to a journal.
+(This is a credit/ non-credit course).